nocoo/infoviz/README.md

 			'label-size': 12,					// label font size

-			'vertical-label-count': 10,			// label count in the vertical axis 'vertical-bar-width': 5 			// period bar width of the vertical axis },
+			'vertical-label-count': 10,			// label count in the vertical axis 'vertical-bar-width': 5, 			// period bar width of the vertical axis

+			'area-enabled': false,				// if area is enabled, area under every line will be highlighted 'area-alpha': 0.1					// area fill opacity
+		},

 		// 6.
 BubbleChart configuration.